 The Washington Growth Management Act (GMA) requires Washington counties and municipalities to maintain a Comprehensive Plan to help plan for and manage growth now and in the future.
 While not a required component of the comprehensive plan, the Economic Development Element has become an important planning tool supported and promoted by the State of Washington.
-In point of fact, the State of Washington funded development of both the San Juan County and Town of Friday Harbor Economic Development Elements through a Community, Trade and Economic Development (CTED) planning grant.

 The statewide goal for economic development is as follows: